iotaledger/iota/docs/content/developer/iota-evm/explanations/validators.md

 description: Each chain is run by a network of validator nodes which run a consensus on the chain state update.
 image: /img/logo/WASP_logo_dark.png
 tags:
   - validator
   - access-node
   - consensus
   - explanation
+  - evm
 ---

 # Validators